-Doctoral students who have completed all required coursework and passed two comprehensive exams are ready to begin the dissertation stage of the program.
+Doctoral students who have completed all required coursework and their comprehensive exams/major area paper are ready to begin the dissertation stage of the program.

 Step 1: Enroll in CRIM 998: Dissertation Proposal Credits.
 Prior to requesting enrollment in CRIM 998, you must identify a dissertation topic and have an acting dissertation chair who has agreed to work with you to develop the proposal.
 The acting chair must be a member of the graduate faculty in the Department of Criminology, Law and Society.
 You must submit Dissertation Form #1 (see below) to the Graduate Director prior to the start of the semester in which you first enroll in CRIM 998.